'Back To The Future II' fans share anger as edited version of film streams on Netflix

-Back To The Future fans have shared their disappointment after an edited version of the classic second film streamed on Netflix earlier this week.
+Back To The Future fans in the US have shared their disappointment after an edited version of the classic second film streamed on Netflix earlier this week.

 The altered scene in question comes in 1989’s Back To The Future II, which sees Marty McFly looks at a cover of Oh La La magazine.